-There may be more recent versions of the patches listed in the preceding paragraph that are installed on the system.
-If a listed patch is not installed, then determine if a more recent version is installed before installing the version listed.
+- Your system may have more recent versions of the listed patches installed.
+If a listed patch is not installed, then determine if a more recent version is installed before installing the version listed. - If an operating system patch is not installed, then download and install it from My Oracle Support.